HiMeditator/auto-caption/docs/engine-manual/en.md

 ## Reference Code

-The `main-gummy.py` file under the `caption-engine` folder in this project serves as the entry point for the default caption engine.
+The `main-gummy.py` file under the `engine` folder in this project serves as the entry point for the default caption engine.
 The `src\main\utils\engine.ts` file contains the server-side code for acquiring and processing data from the caption engine.
 You can read and understand the implementation details and the complete execution process of the caption engine as needed.